Radiation therapy for osteosarcoma

 Before treatments start, the radiation team takes careful measurements with imaging tests such as MRI scans to determine the correct angles for aiming the radiation beams and the proper dose of radiation.

-In children, radiation therapy can interfere with the growth of normal body tissues, including the bones.
+In children, radiation therapy can affect the growth of the bones.
 For example, radiation to the bones in one leg might result in it being much shorter than the other.
-Radiotherapy of facial bones may cause uneven growth, which might affect how a child looks.
+Radiation to the facial bones may cause uneven growth, which might affect how a child looks.
 But if a child is fully or almost fully grown, this is less likely to be an issue.

 Another major concern with radiation therapy is that it may cause a new cancer to form in the part of the body that was treated with the radiation.
 The higher the dose of radiation, the more likely this is to occur, but the overall risk is small and should not keep children who need radiation from getting treatment.